10DLC outbound SMS registration tips

 - Instructs the customer on how to opt-out of receiving future communications.

-For better approval odds, we recommend incorporating the following language into your privacy policy.
+For the best approval odds, utilize the templates below and incorporate the language into your privacy policy.

 Data privacy: "Mobile information will not be shared with third parties/affiliates for marketing/promotional purposes.
 All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties."